rackerlabs/rackspace-how-to/content/general/reissue-or-revoke-and-replace-rackspace-ssl-certificates.md

     - Thawte&reg; certificates prompt with the option to **Reissue** the certificate.

-5. Click **Submit** to begin the reissue or revoke and replace process.
+5. Click **Submit** to reissue or revoke and replace the SSL certificate.